discordjs/guide/guide/sequelize/currency.md

 };
 ```

-Our junction table will link `user_id` and the `id` of the currency shop together.
+The junction table will link `user_id` and the `id` of the currency shop together.
 It also contains an `amount` number, which indicates how many of that item a user has.

 ## Initialize database

-Now that the models are defined, we should create them in our database to access them in the bot file.
-We ran the sync in the `ready` event in our bot in the previous tutorial, which is entirely unnecessary since it only needs to run once.
-We can make a file to initialize the database and never touch it again unless we want to remake the entire database.
+Now that the models are defined, you should create them in your database to access them in the bot file.
+We ran the sync inside the `ready` event in the previous tutorial, which is entirely unnecessary since it only needs to run once.
+You can make a file to initialize the database and never touch it again unless you want to remake the entire database.

 Create a file called `dbInit.js` in the base directory (*not* in the `models` folder).